francisuloko/new-york-times-clone/README.md

 - Languages - HTML, CSS
 - Frameworks - N/A
-- Technology - linters, git and github
+- Technology - git and github

 To get a local copy up and running follow these simple example steps.